-A home-grown organic tomato (technically a fruit) contains just about everything that Southerners love about summer veggies – newly harvested, delicious, and abundant.
-Maybe it was the usual superabundant amount of produce that inspired someone, many, many years ago, to cook a green tomato without waiting around for it to ripen.
-While we will most-likely never know who it was that first sliced a fresh green tomato, dredged it through seasoned cornmeal and tossed it a frying pan, we can be very grateful they discovered a delicious recipe for fried green tomatoes — one that has definitely become a tried-n-true Southern comfort food.
-This recipe for healthy southern fried green tomatoes will quickly become a welcome addition to your breakfast table, lunch buffet or supper menu.
-Healthy southern fried green tomatoes also make great appetizers as well as a healthy addition to a tomato, lettuce and cheese sandwich!
+A homegrown organic tomato (technically a fruit) contains almost everything Southerners love about summer veggies – newly harvested, delicious, and abundant.
+Maybe it was the usual superabundant amount of produce that inspired someone many years ago to cook a green tomato without waiting around for it to ripen.
+While we will most likely never know who it was that first sliced a fresh green tomato, dredged it through seasoned cornmeal, and tossed it in a frying pan, we can be very grateful they discovered a delicious recipe for fried green tomatoes — one that has become a portion of tried-n-true Southern comfort food.
+This recipe for healthy southern fried green tomatoes will quickly become a welcome addition to your breakfast table, lunch buffet, or supper menu.
+Healthy southern fried green tomatoes also make great appetizers and healthy addition to tomato, lettuce, and cheese sandwiches!

-Let’s first discuss some of the health benefits of fried green tomatoes and then I want to provide you with a few beneficial tips to help you serve up a plentiful batch of delicious and healthy southern fried green tomatoes.
+Let’s first discuss some of the health benefits of fried green tomatoes, and then I’ll provide you with a few beneficial tips to help you serve up a great batch of delicious and healthy southern fried green tomatoes.

 Natural Health Benefits of Green Tomatoes

 The natural health benefits of green tomatoes are many.
-Green tomatoes also provide many of the same vitamins as red tomatoes such as vitamin C, vitamin A, and vitamin K. They are also a very good source of molybdenum, potassium, manganese, dietary fiber, chromium, and vitamin B1.
-In addition, tomatoes are a good source of vitamin B6, folate, copper, niacin, vitamin B2, magnesium, iron, pantothenic acid, phosphorous, vitamin E and even protein.
+Green tomatoes also provide many of the same vitamins as red tomatoes, such as vitamin C, vitamin A, and vitamin K. They are also an excellent source of molybdenum, potassium, manganese, dietary fiber, chromium, and vitamin B1.
+In addition, tomatoes are a good source of vitamin B6, folate, copper, niacin, vitamin B2, magnesium, iron, pantothenic acid, phosphorous, vitamin E, and even protein.
 In fact, the U.S. Department of Agriculture reports that green tomatoes have double the vitamin C of red tomatoes.

-The National Institute on Aging team found that C. elegans (lab workhorse roundworm that mimics many human aging molecular pathways) that were given tomatidine in their food lived significantly longer and had improved physical health than those with standard diets.
+The National Institute on Aging team found that C. elegans (lab workhorse roundworm that mimics many human aging molecular pathways) given tomatidine in their food lived significantly longer and had improved physical health than those with standard diets.
 The compound lessened the decline in cellular function that comes with age in C. elegans.
-Metabolomics data in tomatidine-treated C. elegans showed an increase in production of key genes associated with mitochondrial maintenance and health.
+Metabolomics data in tomatidine-treated C. elegans showed an increase in the production of critical genes associated with mitochondrial maintenance and health.

-Green tomatoes are an especially good source of potassium.
-Your body required potassium to help regulate blood pressure, contraction of muscles and fluid balance.
+Green tomatoes are an excellent source of potassium.
+Your body requires potassium to help regulate blood pressure, contraction of muscles, and fluid balance.

-Green tomatoes are also an excellent source of vitamin K. The daily requirement of vitamin K per day for healthy blood clotting is 90 micrograms and just one cup of green tomatoes contains 18 micrograms of vitamin K, compared to the 11 micrograms in 1 cup of ripe cherry tomatoes.
+Green tomatoes are also an excellent source of vitamin K. The daily requirement of vitamin K per day for healthy blood clotting is 90 micrograms.
+Just one cup of green tomatoes contains 18 micrograms of vitamin K, compared to the 11 micrograms in 1 cup of ripe cherry tomatoes.

 Green Tomatoes: Simply Unripe, or a Different Variety

 Great question!
-Actually there is a type of tomato that is green, even when fully ripe.
-It will have vertical stripes or other variations in the coloring, and will feel soft when you press it.
-It is an unripe tomato (which is green) that we use for making healthy southern fried green tomatoes.
-It will be a pale green all over and feel very firm and solid which is very important for a successful batch of our healthy southern fried green tomatoes.
+Actually, there is a green type of tomato, even when fully ripe.
+It will have vertical stripes or other variations in the coloring and will feel soft when you press it.
+It is an unripe tomato (green) that we use to make healthy southern fried green tomatoes.
+It will be a pale green all over and feel very firm and solid, which is essential for a successful batch of our healthy southern fried green tomatoes.

 Add a Pinch of Sweet